Nissan Micra: K12

 Like the previous version of the Micra, the third generation model, the K12, was made at the Sunderland plant.
 It had a wider range of engines, including 1.2 petrol and Renault-sourced 1.5 direct-injection diesel powerplants, and offered an improved driving experience.
 Its chassis would form the basis of the next Renault Clio, launched in 2005 but still built in France.
 This stylish, all-new Micra helped Nissan bolster its market share of the supermini sector, which had been declining in the final year or two of its predecessor's life.
 Although it has never featured in the SMMT's official top 10 best-selling cars in the UK, it has been among the best-selling 10 cars in Britain among private buyers for virtually all of its production life.

 In 2003, the BBC's Top Gear programme featured a segment on cars that gave value for money, highlighting specification that could be purchased for £9,000.
 The Micra K12 was selected and tested by presenter Richard Hammond, who gave it a positive review.
 This was despite comparing its qualities to those of a Boeing 737, concluding that the Micra "had all the toys".
 However, when Hammond tested the Micra C+C in 2006, he was less than enthusiastic.
-This was because his model was coloured pink and as a result, he spent most of the segment driving it with a paper bag over his head.
+This was because his model was coloured pink and as a result, he spent most of the segment driving it with a paper bag over his head, especially during a drive around the town of Ledbury in Herefordshire.